UMM-CSci-3601-S18/lab-3-angular-and-spark-ahnufhunter/server/TESTCOVERAGE.md

 For our End to End testing that we used Karma and Angular Spark Lab to moderate are:
+We had 4 tests and we chose to check if the owner name pops up on first , the specific calls we require.
 (1) should get and highlight Todo owner attribute
 (2) should type something in filter owner text field and check that it returned correct element (3) should type something in filter category text field and check that it returned correct element